Annual Technical Report 2006 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2006/US)

 The Scientific and Technical Information Center (STIC) does not abstract technical information from patent documents.

-STIC's translators and translation contractors provide full or partial English-language versions of patent documents upon request by USPTO staff.
-The annual workload in FY2005 was over seventeen million written words, the majority of which are Japanese, German, and French.
+The STIC translators and translation contractors provide full or partial English-language versions of patent documents upon request by USPTO staff.
+The annual workload in FY2006 was over twenty-one million written words, the majority of which were in the Japanese, German, and French languages.
 In addition, the translation staff reviews with examiners the general contents of patent documents and provides partial oral translations prior to or in place of written translations.
 Human-edited machine-assisted translations for Japanese patents issued since 1993 are being provided to examiners as a method of improving translation turnaround time and controlling costs.
+USPTO also began making use of the KIPO machine translations of Korean patents and the EPO German machine translation tool.

 Classification and reclassification activities; Classification system used, e.g., International Patent Classification (IPC), other classification (please indicate whether or not patent documents are classified by your Office and, if so, which classification is used)